 Improve Customer Experience and Satisfaction by Reducing Friction

 It’s easy to think that an organization-wide customer experience management initiative is complex, time consuming and expensive.
-And the truth is, it can be – because it’s well worth it.
-The ROI on a better customer experience is significant, and the value compelling.
+And the truth is, it can be.
+But that doesn’t mean it’s not well worth it.
+The ROI on a better customer experience is significant, and the value is compelling.

-But this value can be attained by any business, leveraging an age-old concept that’s really easy to understand and cost-effective to implement.
-It’s the concept of finding and reducing friction.
-In this context, friction is anything that slows the customer down or makes it more difficult for them.
+And surprisingly, this value can be attained by any business, leveraging an age-old concept that’s really easy to understand and cost-effective to implement.
+It’s the concept of finding and reducing friction—anything that slows the customer down or makes it more difficult for them.